 Pinduoduo is a Chinese e-commerce platform that was originally based on the model of "social buying", where consumers could purchase goods at lower prices if they invited somebody else to buy the items with them.
 At first, individual consumers could not buy products themselves without a co-purchaser, but the platform has since expanded to allow for purchases by single customers.
 Pinduoduo primarily targets lower income consumers who place a great significance on value-for-money.

 Ping An Group

 Officially known as Ping An of China and more commonly known as Ping An Insurance, Ping An of China is a personal financial services provider founded in 1988.
-The company is China's largest insurer and the second largest insurer in the world with a market cap of US$187.2 billion, second only to Berkshire Hathaway.
+The company is China's largest insurer and the second largest insurer in the world based on net premiums written in 2020.

 Policy banks are banks set up by the Chinese government to fulfill economic policies and conduct non-profit businesses.
 Funding comes from the government or bond offerings, but no retail deposits are used or accepted.
 Currently, there are two policy banks in China: (1) the Export-Import Bank of China, and (2) the Agricultural Development Bank of China.
 China Development Bank was a policy bank until 2008, after which the institution became a state-owned commercial bank until 2015, when the bank was reclassified as a Development Financing Institution to support the Belt and Road initiative.

 QQ is an instant messaging application in China owned by Tencent.
 QQ used to be the most popular messaging app in China until WeChat (also owned by Tencent) became more dominant.